 With work on the station already underway and progressing rapidly, we were working to an incredibly tight timeframe.
 Our on-demand capabilities meant we could quickly assemble an experienced team to work closely with the client to mitigate design risk and ensure there were no delays in their construction schedule.

-The team’s first task was to check the quality of the point cloud data, as it needed to be sufficient and clear enough to allow us to develop the model to such a high degree of accuracy.
+After the site work of high-accuracy 3D laser scanning was complete, the team’s first task was to check the quality of the point cloud data.
+It needed to be sufficient and clear enough to allow us to develop the model to such a high degree of accuracy.
 Once this was established, we measured and reported intolerances of up to 45mm between the point cloud and the design model.
-The client then commissioned us to carry out a new model of the entire steel structure to create an as-built Revit model to a tolerance of +/-10mm throughout – requiring the use of plug-ins for the Revit software to achieve such a high level of accuracy.
+The client then commissioned us to carry out a new model of the entire steel structure to create an accurate as-built Revit model to a tolerance of +/-10mm throughout – requiring the use of plug-ins for the Revit software to achieve such a high level of accuracy.

 Achieving the desired tolerance, and the use of plug-ins meant constant and rigorous quality-checking was crucial.
 From the start of this project, we worked closely with the client, providing regular updates on the work and the quality assurance process.
 This offered reassurance that we were reaching their required standard and that we would complete the model within the strict timescale.